motonuke/VeeamTelegramNotifications/README.md

 .\TelegramNotificationBootstrap.ps1 -PreScript "c:\path\to\pre_script.ps1" -PostScript "c:\path\to\post_script.ps1"
 ```

+#### Please note, this script will not run stand alone, it relies on an active Veeam Job running to grab Job Stats

 #### 3. Configure in Veeam
 Repeat this for each job that you want to be reported into Telegram.
 * Right click the job and click "Edit".